 Hammond Clock Motor (Rotor)

 My business is rebuilding your original motor, when possible.
-All of these rotors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
+All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
 I must have the old motor.
 If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
-Using one from inventory adds $50.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
-In addition to the picture above, these rotors are identified by their 15 tooth brass pinion (gear).
-My turnaround is 6 to 8 weeks for motor/rotor service and 4 to 6 months if the clock is sent with the motor/rotor.
+Using one from inventory adds $75.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+In addition to the picture above, these motors are identified by their 15 tooth brass pinion (gear).
+Hammond produced clocks from 1928 to 1941.
+My turnaround is 3 to 4 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
+Please see Postal Telegraph Clock for the cost and Hammond movements I do and don't work on.
+If a movement overhaul is needed it is $300.00 plus shipping and if you want expedited service then it doubles to $600.00 plus shipping.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
-Expedited service adds $100.00 and if you choose expedite and I cannot return a working motor then the $100.00 is still due and all work is done in Clinic.
-If after the normal waiting period the motor still is not satisfactory then it is returned at no charge.
-If you want to send in the clock for rotor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
-The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement ($250.00 total).
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $95.00 with everything else staying the same.
+The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
+I can ship at that price for clocks up to 22" long ($260.00 total).
+Overhaul Hammond clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $60.00 Total $260.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
+Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $560.00, then the movement would have the same 2-year warranty as the motor.
 I'll not ship the rotor/motor until I received payment.
 I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks !

-One thing you can do before you send in the rotor is to take a Multimeter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires and see if you get a reading.
-Just about any reading is a good one and zero would be perfect.
+One thing you can do before you send in the motor is to take a Multimeter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires and see if you get a reading.
+Just about any reading is a good one and lower the better.
 But if you get no reading what-so-ever then the motor's coil is dead and you will need a coil as well.
-You should still send it in because I can rebuild the rotor but you would need a coil as well.
-I do NOT sell these coils separately but do as part of a rotor overhaul they are $100.00 each, you would be looking at $265.00, which include the rebuilt rotor, the replacement coil, a 2-year warranty on each and return shipping in the US.
+I do NOT sell these coils separately but do as part of a motor overhaul they are $100.00 each, you would be looking at $265.00, which include the rebuilt motor, the replacement coil, a 2-year warranty on each and return shipping in the US.

 For return shipping I use USPS for all shipping.
 If you want to use another carrier then you will have to arrange everything for shipping, meaning I hand the box to the driver, get a receipt and nothing else.

 You should realize that a Telechron coil will effectively replace the Hammond coil, if the need should arise, with the same wattage considerations.
+A # 60 or # 14 Telechron coil work well.
 My main Web site is located at http://www.atmosman.com/ Main FTP site is located at http://home.earthlink.net/~atmosman/earthpdf.html